 Value Distribution

-Value Distribution shows how company values are showing up in real feedback across the team.
-It helps you move values from posters into day-to-day recognition.
+Value Distribution shows how company values are showing up in real feedback across the selected reporting line.

 What you can do here

-• trigger an announcement from the chart to recognize value-led behavior
+- trigger a highlight from the chart to recognize value-led behavior

 Why this matters for Leaders and HR